Area of Refuge Requirements in Florida

 - Provide communication between each required location and the fire command center or a central control location

 - The fire department must approve the central control location

 - Have a timed automatic telephone dial-out capability to a monitoring location or to 9-1-1

 A two-way communication system is not required in areas with ramps, near freight elevators or near service elevators that are not designated as part of the accessible means of egress.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Florida’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Florida’s building code requirements.
 Receive a free quote today!